cschladetsch/Cpp20-FileCompare/Readme.md

 - **main.cpp**: The main program that compares two files and prints the differences with markers.
 - **CMakeLists.txt**: CMake build configuration for the project.
 - **generate_test_files.py**: A Python script to generate large test files for use with the comparison program.
+- **compare_performance.sh**: A Bash script to benchmark the performance of the custom comparison tool against the `diff` command.

 ## Requirements

 - C++20 compiler
 - CMake 3.12 or higher
 - Python 3.6 or higher
+- Bash shell (for performance testing)

 ## Build Instructions